KodingBTW/M.C-Kids-text-Decompressor/README.md

 - 0x4609 to 0x4AAB
 - 0x4AAC to 0x5082

-The gamr text compression It's a kind of Lempel-Ziv:
+The game text compression It's a kind of Lempel-Ziv:

 - 4 bits: size of the "source" argument for pastcopies, in bits
 - 4 bits: size of the "length" argument for pastcopies, in bits